robjhyndman/linear-hierarchical-forecasting/README.md

-# hierarchical-clustering-forecasting
+# Linear hierarchical forecasting

-Paper with Mahsa on forecasting using clustering and hierarchical information
+Paper with Mahsa on forecasting using linear models with reconciliation